sigp/lighthouse/book/src/run_a_node.md

 1. [Check logs](#step-4-check-logs); and
 1. [Further readings](#step-5-further-readings).

 Checkpoint sync is *optional*; however, we recommend it since it is substantially faster than syncing from genesis while still providing all the same features.

 ## Step 1: Choose a checkpoint sync provider

-Since version 2.0.0 Lighthouse supports syncing from a recent finalized checkpoint.
+Lighthouse supports fast sync from a recent finalized checkpoint.
 The checkpoint sync can be done using [another synced beacon node](#automatic-checkpoint-sync) or a [public endpoint](#use-a-community-checkpoint-sync-endpoint) provided by the Ethereum community.

 In [step 3](#step-3-run-lighthouse), when running Lighthouse, we will enable checkpoint sync by providing the URL to the `--checkpoint-sync-url` flag.
-For now, we will copy the URL to the clipboard, selected in one of the following ways.
+For now, we will copy the URL to the clipboard.

 ### Automatic checkpoint sync